Sarahjdes/100-days-of-code/log.md

 **Today's Progress**: NodeJS, two more challenges done!

 **Thoughts** I just finished two new LearnYouNode challenges!
 One more and I'm going to bed, alright?
 This is day 99, only one more day, and I'll have achieved my goal!

+### Day 100: April 16th 2017, Sunday

+**Today's Progress**: Keeping up on LearnYouNode!

+**Thoughts** I could go on and say that I did one more LearnYouNode challenge and that...
+But let's get straight to the point : today is day 100, which means that I've completed my 100 Days of Code challenge!
+It is crazy to see that even tough it wasn't easy, and that it was a big commitment, I've done it!
+I think I must have skipped two or three days, which means I probably started 103 days ago.
+But I've done it :) Some days, I didn't do much, especially recently, I had a really tight schedule, so I sometimes ended up only doing 15-20 minutes.
+But I kept the habit, which is what I wanted to achieved. #100DaysOfCode, been there, done that, will probably happen again!